yegor256/blog/_drafts/rultor-intro.md

 You get a Github pull request.
 You review it.
 It looks correct &mdash; it's time to merge it into `master`.
-You post a comment into it, asking your [@rultor](https://github.com/rultor) to test and merge.
-It starts a new Docker container, merges pull request into `master`, runs all tests, and, if everything looks clean, merges, pushes, and closes pull request.
+You post a comment into it, asking [@rultor](https://github.com/rultor) to test and merge.
+Rultor starts a new Docker container, merges pull request into `master`, runs all tests, and, if everything looks clean, &mdash; merges, pushes, and closes the request.

 Then, you ask [@rultor](https://github.com/rultor) to deploy current version to production environment.
 It checks out